yanyongyu/githubkit/docs/contributing.md

 # Contributing

 We welcome contributions to the project.
-Thank you in advance for your contribution to GitHubKit!
+Thank you in advance for your contribution to githubkit!

 ## Development Environment